curtispuetz/pypp-cli/notes.md

 this is that important since you are already getting the C++ build.
 - When you use the pypp_time_start() or pypp_time_per_counter_start() functions you need to specify the return type as auto (from pypp.custom_types import auto)
+- built-in collections (lists, tuples, dict keys and value, sets) always own their data.
+This means that when you put data into one of these the data is always moved into the collection and not a reference or a copy.
+It means that when you access an element of the collection that you either get a reference to the data or a copy of the data.
+To get a reference you would do a: Ref[MyElementType] = my_list[0].